jordanspooner/ic-first-year-notes/README.md

 Notes for all of the examined first year computing modules at Imperial College London.

-Please note that *PDF files are not guaranteed to be up to date*.
 To compile the most recent set of notes, you should use the command `pdflatex filename.tex`.
 This requires `pdflatex`, which is installed on all lab machines.

 These notes were written for the 2016-17 academic year.